HarvestCraft/CloudHarvestDirect/README.md

 ### Steps to Use on Mac

-1. No fucking idea I'm poor
+1. No fucking idea I'm poor.

-## Screenshots

 ### Default Link Checker GUI